alistairjordan/DongleDebian/README.md

 # DongleDebian
 4G Wifi USB Modem Reverse Engineering / Debian Image.

 This project was inspired by OpenStick [https://github.com/OpenStick/OpenStick] a linux distribution made by HandsomeHacker.
-The Openstick Project only provides binaries for Linux running on the MSM8916 based 4G modem dongles, this project provides a system to produce images.from source.
+The Openstick Project only provides binaries for Linux running on the MSM8916 based 4G modem dongles, this project provides a system to produce images from scratch.

 # Notes
 * Build done using Docker / GitHub Actions